Kelechi-Okorie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 File 15-groups.sql - lists the number of records with the same score in second_table
 File 16-no_link.sql - lists all records of the table second_table
 File 100-move_to_utf8.sql - converts htbn_0c_0 database to UTF8(utf8mb4, collate utf8mb4_unicode_ci)
 File 101-avg_temperatures.sql - displays average tem by city
+File 102-top_city.sql - displays top 3 cities of temperatures during July and August